ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Contractors, consultants and agency staff providing services to the Ministry of Justice may use their own computing facilities to deliver those services with the following conditions:

-1. These computing facilities must be their ‘tools of trade’, i.e separate from personal computing facilities used by themselves or their families, etc, for leisure or other personal uses; and must employ best practice security controls such as up to date anti-virus control, personal firewall, access control, disk encryption and up to date software patches.
+1. These computing facilities must be their 'tools of trade', i.e separate from personal computing facilities used by themselves or their families, etc, for leisure or other personal uses; and must employ best practice security controls such as up to date anti-virus control, personal firewall, access control, disk encryption and up to date software patches.

 2. Use of these computing facilities should be limited to activities involving MoJ data such as producing reports, reviewing documents, sending and receiving emails, and should not involve storing and processing large volumes of MoJ data, for example database extracts.

 3. The disk encryption employed must conform to the FIPS140-2 standard or CAPS (CESG Assisted Product Scheme).

-4. Where the computer connects to a remote network e.g. the contractor’s company network, then an encrypted link must be used.
+4. Where the computer connects to a remote network e.g. the contractor's company network, then an encrypted link must be used.

 5. No emails containing sensitive or personal data should be sent un-encrypted over the Internet.
 Personal and sensitive emails may be exchanged via the Criminal Justice Secure Mail System (CJSM).
-The CJSM is accredited to handle OFFICIAL – Criminal data, so consideration should be given to the suitability of CJSM where the data relates to other types of official information, e.g. Policy Guidance on determining what is personal data is available from the Information Commissioner’s Office (ICO) web site at www.ico.gov.uk.
+The CJSM is accredited to handle OFFICIAL – Criminal data, so consideration should be given to the suitability of CJSM where the data relates to other types of official information, e.g. Policy Guidance on determining what is personal data is available from the Information Commissioner's Office (ICO) web site at www.ico.gov.uk.

 6. Any removable media used to transport data outside of secure buildings must be encrypted with a product certified to FIPS 140-2.
 Once no longer required these devices should be securely disposed of.
 CD/DVDs and floppy disks should be cut into four pieces and disposed of as normal waste.